ChloeL19/CNN-pset/README.md

 2. Engineer your model’s architecture.
 3. Train your model on your data and evaluate its performance.
 4. Iterate to improve the performance of your model.
+5. Apply your model to your own data!

 ## Setting Up
-### NOTE: Please follow these instructions for now: https://github.com/ChloeL19/CNN-pset/blob/master/getting_started.md
+### NOTE: Please follow these instructions for now: https://bit.ly/2Km6RPs

 To start, open a terminal window and execute “update50” to make sure your workspace is up-to-date.